Klinogicare® Quantum Magnetic Storm

 • Ring applicator (diameter 20 cm)

-• Support available in English (and local languages upon request)
+• Support available in English (and in local languages upon request)

 Selection guide